moigagoo/cliar/docs/examples/aliases.rst

 Add Command Aliases
 *******************

-.. note:: This examples works in Python 3 only.
+.. note:: This example works in Python 3 only.

 :download:`Download source <aliases.py>`